Are there legal differences in how Texas and Florida are transporting migrants?

 The suit alleges an elaborate scheme of unidentified individuals lured migrants to travel on the planes.
 This included providing hotel rooms, McDonald’s gift cards, hundreds of dollars in cash and false promises of their ultimate destination.
 Migrants on the flight last week said a woman going by the name of Perla approached them outside San Antonio’s Migrant Resource Center and promised them jobs and shelter.
 Some said they were told they were going to Boston.
 But they arrived in Martha’s Vineyard, where local officials were caught off guard.

-The suit says the unidentified individuals identified and targeted the migrants “by trolling streets outside of a migrant shelter in Texas and other similar locales, pretending to be good Samaritans offering humanitarian assistance.”
+The suit said the unidentified individuals identified and targeted the migrants “by trolling streets outside of a migrant shelter in Texas and other similar locales, pretending to be good Samaritans offering humanitarian assistance.”

 A spokesperson for DeSantis called the lawyers representing the migrants activists.